-Let’s be real: Finding your ideal pair of jeans can feel like trying to find your soul mate on a dating site—too many options and not enough quality picks.
-But just like in love, when you know what you’re looking for, it’s easier to find “the one”.
-Here, the rules you should live by when finding, wearing and styling your denim.
+Let’s be real: Finding your ideal pair of jeans can feel like trying to find your soulmate on a dating site—too many options and not enough quality picks.
+But just like in love, when you know what you’re looking for, it’s easier to find “the one.”
+Here, the seven rules you should live by when finding, wearing and styling your denim.

-Rule 1: Go For Thicker Materials and Heavy Stitching
+1. Go For Thicker Materials And Heavy Stitching

-Look, we think you’re perfect as is, but there’s always a proportion game you can play if there’s something about your body you’d like to draw attention to, or away from.
-If your thick thighs make you cringe, reach for a boot-cut pair that’ll elongate your figure.
+Look, we think you’re perfect as is, but if there’s something about your body you’d like to draw attention to or away from, you can always play with proportions.
+If you don't love your thick thighs, reach for a bootcut pair that’ll elongate your figure.
 Self-conscious about wide hips?
-Go for straight or slightly flare legs that’ll slim them down visually.
+Go for straight or slightly flared legs that’ll slim them down visually.
 On the shorter side?
 A fitted, cropped pair makes you look taller.
 Does your booty need a little lift?
-A high-waisted pair will give the illusion of just that.
+A high-waisted silhouette will give the illusion of just that.
 Bottom line: Think about the proportions you’re trying to achieve, and the cut or style that most quickly gets you there.

 Remember what we said about thicker materials?
 It’s still OK to get a little bit stretchy if you want a more form-fitting look that shows off your gorgeous curves.
 The one rule of thumb?
 Go for styles with no more than 2 percent of Lycra or Spandex to ensure they won’t break down in the wash…or be so tight they give you a visible panty line.

-Rule 4: Buy the Same Pair in Multiple Washes
+4. Buy The Same Pair In Multiple Washes

 If it works, it works.
 So don’t go nuts trying to search the globe for a praise-worthy pair when you’ve already found them.
 If there’s a specific brand and cut that suits you, get it in a few different washes and save yourself the stress!
 Stores like Levi’s offer the same cut in a plethora of hues, so you can take the guesswork off the table.

-Rule 5: But When In Doubt, Go With a Darker Wash
+5. But When In Doubt, Go With A Darker Wash

 When it comes to denim that delivers slimming effects, dark rinses are always going to save the day.
-Deep indigos, charcoals and black jeans instantly create a seamless look, and appear more professional to boot.
-On a related note, stay away from fading that only appears on the butt or thigh—this acts as a spotlight for that exact area, which might not be your goal.
+Deep indigo, charcoal or black jeans instantly create a seamless look, and appear more professional to boot.
+On a related note, stay away from fading that only appears on the butt or thigh—this acts as a spotlight for those exact areas, which might not be your goal.

 Whether you love ‘em or hate ‘em, high heels always take things to a new (ahem) level.
 The right pair will not only elongate your legs, but help to punch up your entire look instantly.
-Cropped, wide leg and boot cut styles always look especially great with a heel.
-(Ankle length skinnies are better with a flat or a boot.)
-Top your outfit off with a structured button down or billowing top and you’re really in business.
+Cropped, wide-leg and bootcut styles always look especially great with a heel.
+The one exception to the rule?
+Ankle-length skinnies typically look better with a flat or a boot.

 Enlisting an expert may seem like a big leap, but we promise the return is worth it.
 Your local tailor can make those too long but seriously flattering wide legs your new go-to.
 The one caveat?
 A good tailor can always help with length, but rarely with fit—meaning you should shop for something that fits through the hips and thighs, but don’t worry if it drags on the ground a little.
+(Shout out to petite and plus-size jeans!)
 One more tip: Bring whatever shoes you wear the most to the tailor with you.
 That way, he or she can adjust your jeans with them in mind.